expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Development Server

 A development server (or dev server) is a server that is started locally, usually by running `npx expo start` from [Expo CLI](#expo-cli).

 The development server is typically hosted on `http://localhost:19000`.
-The development server hosts a [manifest](#manifest) from `/` which the client uses to request the JavaScript bundle from the bundler.
+It hosts a [manifest](#manifest) from `/` which the client uses to request the JavaScript bundle from the bundler.

 ### EAS